ansid63/appium_qaa/README.md

 First part of mobile automation practice.

-*Launch app
++Launch app
-*Send keys to one field
++Send keys to one field
-*Add allure report on failure for all tests
++Add allure report on failure for all tests